Slow Horses: Reception

-All five series of Slow Horses have received critical acclaim.
+All six series of Slow Horses have received critical acclaim.

-For the first series, Rotten Tomatoes lists a 95% approval rating based on 61 critics' reviews.
+For the first series, Rotten Tomatoes lists a 95% approval rating based on 60 reviews with an average rating of 7.5/10.
 The website's critical consensus reads, "Slow Horses refreshes the espionage genre by letting its band of snoops be bumbling, with Gary Oldman giving a masterclass in frumpy authority."
 On Metacritic, the first series has a weighted average score of 78 out of 100 based on 22 critics.

-The second series received a 100% approval rating on Rotten Tomatoes based on 26 critics' reviews.
+The second series received a 100% approval rating on Rotten Tomatoes based on 25 reviews with an average rating of 8.5/10.
 The website's critical consensus says, "Slow Horses says nay to the sophomore jinx with a second series that might be even better than its supremely addictive predecessor."
 On Metacritic, series two has a weighted average score of 84 out of 100 based on 10 critics.
 Oldman was nominated for a Golden Globe and BAFTA Award for his portrayal of Jackson Lamb.

-The third series received a 98% approval rating from Rotten Tomatoes based on 44 critics' reviews.
+The third series received a 98% approval rating from Rotten Tomatoes based on 43 reviews with an average rating of 8.5/10.
 The website's critical consensus reads, "Slow Horses shabby charms reach a full gallop in this superb third season, yielding what might just be Slough House's most compelling operation yet."
 On Metacritic, series three has a weighted average score of 85 out of 100 based on 21 critics.
 The third series received nine Primetime Emmy Award nominations, including Lead Actor in a Drama Series for Gary Oldman, Supporting Actor in a Drama Series for Jack Lowden and Outstanding Drama Series.